ANSWERS FOR PROSPECTIVES FROM FELLOW GRADS

 - What are classes like?

-Graduate level astronomy classes are a small step-up from senior level undergraduate classes.
+Graduate level astronomy classes are a step up from senior level undergraduate classes.
 You will work hard in the core courses, but you will learn a lot too, with more involved assignments and projects.
 Beyond the core courses, the department offers several "seminar" courses each year, where the faculty teach topics in their specialty.
 Its a great opportunity to learn cutting-edge astronomy!
 Students are also encouraged to pursue courses in other departments which might help them with research.

 - What are my responsibilities if I'm a TA?

 It depends on the class.
 Some TAs just grade papers, some run discussion sections for a large lecture class.
 Most of the TAs at the freshman level also have to do observing sessions (nighttime and daytime) at the Campus Observatory.
 Nearly all TAs do some form of grading and host office hours.
 To be clear though, all astronomy classes are taught by professors; no TA ever has complete responsibility for a class.

 - How soon do I get to do research?